MatteoRaffaeleDeSilvestri/SmarTraffic/README.md

     pip3 install -r requirements.txt
     ```

-Before running the program, it's important to download the following file:
+Before running the program, it's important to download the following file (<i>this action is required because the size of this file is too big for GitHub to store directly, so it's been used Google Drive as an alternative</i>):

 * <b>[yolo](https://drive.google.com/drive/folders/1HXR8y-62CmyzKNPjBT5f93rGzOl-MiNA?usp=sharing)</b>